dart-graphql/graphql_client/doc/code_generator.md

 ## Implementation

-* Create a dart transformer
+* Create a dart generator
 * Read all `*.graphql` files
 * Parse the GQL using a library like [this one][graphql_parser].
 * Generate the corresponding dart code using the [code_builder][code_builder] library.